 Months of entry

-Who is this programme for: A wide range of students with different interests and backgrounds come to this programme from world over in order to explore why media matter.
+A wide range of students with different interests and backgrounds come to this programme from all over the world in order to explore why media matters.
 They are highly qualified with very diverse international interests.
 It is particularly suitable for: